killy971/hpc-coveralls/README.md

   - hpc-coveralls [your-test-suite-name]
 ```

-Note that the usual `cabal test` command is replaced by the command `run-cabal-test`.
+Note that the usual `cabal test` command is replaced by `run-cabal-test`.
 The reason for this is explained in the next section.

-For an example usage, please refer to [this-project](https://github.com/guillaume-nargeot/project-euler-haskell) ([result on coveralls](https://coveralls.io/r/guillaume-nargeot/project-euler-haskell)).
+For an example usage, please refer to [this-project](https://github.com/guillaume-nargeot/project-euler-haskell) `.travis.yml` file ([result on coveralls](https://coveralls.io/r/guillaume-nargeot/project-euler-haskell)).

 ## The run-cabal-test command

 When using hpc 0.6, `cabal test` outputs an error message and exits with the error code `1`, which results in a build failure.

 In order to prevent this from happening, hpc-coveralls provides the `run-cabal-test` command which runs `cabal test` and returns with `0` if the regex `^Test suite .*: FAIL$` never matches any line of the output.
-You can adapt this script for your needs, which may differ based on the testing framework you use.

-The hpc issue should be fixed in version 0.7, which is provided by GHC 7.8 (Travis CI currently only provides GHC 7.6).
+This hpc issue should be fixed in version 0.7 (not yet available on Travis CI).

 # Limitations